theforeman/theforeman.org/contribute.md

 ### Setup test environment
 1. Copy `config/database.yml.example` to `config/database.yml`
-2. Edit `config/settings.yaml` to set :locations_enabled: and :organizations_enabled: to true
-3. Create your database: `rake db:migrate`
+2. Create your database: `rake db:migrate`
-4. Run all the tests: `rake test`
+3. Run all the tests: `rake test`
-5. Or a single test: `ruby -Itest test/functional/your_test.rb` (if you didn't run all tests before, you need to prepare the test environment with `rake db:test:prepare` the first time).
+4. Or a single test: `ruby -Itest test/functional/your_test.rb` (if you didn't run all tests before, you need to prepare the test environment with `rake db:test:prepare` the first time).

 ### Startup foreman
 1. Follow steps 1, 2 and 3 from the section "setup test environment" if you haven't done so already